lucasmrdt/lucas-marandat.fr/content/posts/2020-04-30-how-i-ve-created-a-backdoor/index.md

 ### Version 2 - How can we solve the "Limitation n°2"? ([code here](https://github.com/lucasmrdt/how-i-created-a-backdoor/tree/master/advanced-backdoor))

 What if we exchange our roles?
-The firewall forbids our request (because we're not a known computer) but can it forbids the victim to request someone?
+The firewall forbids our request (because we're not a known computer) but can it forbid the victim to request someone?
 Of course not, overwise you could never reach "google.fr" 👌🏻

 To explain to you what I mean by "exchange our roles" let's look at this diagram below :